goodell/nowrap/README.markdown

 ======

 Takes input on stdin and copies it to stdout, truncating to the width of the terminal as needed.
-This is very similar to cut -c1-${COLUMNS} except that this script attempts to understand a limited set of terminal escape sequences so that colorized output isn't prematurely truncated.
+This is very similar to <code>cut -c1-${COLUMNS}</code>
+except that this script attempts to understand a limited set of terminal escape sequences so that colorized output isn't prematurely truncated.

 *Author*: Dave Goodell <davidjgoodell@gmail.com>